pepopo978/nampower/README.md

 Non gcd spells also seem to be affected by this.
 I suspect that only one spell can be processed per server tick.
 This means that if you try to cast 2 non gcd spells in the same server tick only one will be processed.
 To avoid this happening there is NP_NonGcdBufferTimeMs which is added after each non gcd spell.
 There might be more to it than this as using the normal buffer of 55ms was still resulting in skipped casts for me.
-I found 75ms to be a good value.
+I found 100ms to be a safe value.

 # Pepo v1.0.0 Changes